 2) Write Your Message

-Don’t overthink this.
+Do some prewriting to brainstorm your thoughts but don’t overthink this.
 We all send dozens of text messages and emails each day.
 Summarizing your message into 3-4 sentences is no different!

 However, sending your friend or family member a handwritten message has a more sentimental feel.
 This can add some extra pressure.